worldoptimizer/HypeDocumentLoader-for-PHP/README.md

 String lookup works as follows:
 * count all occurances of a string
 * push strings long and plenty enough into a lookup
+* sort the lookup by count to get smaller lookup ids on items referenced more often
 * apply the lookup to the data